THE FIRST WORLD WAR

 Subsequent to Thomas’ death the War Office informed Infantry Records at Lichfield that any personal possessions were to be sent to his brother William at Belmont Farm and any medals (Thomas was entitled to the British War Medal and the Victory Medal) to another brother, George R. Tharratt at Liverpool.
 George was the father of George Vanes Tharratt, a lieutenant in the King’s (Liverpool Regt), who was lost at sea in 1915 and is also commemorated on a plaque in St Martin’s Church but is outside the scope of this research.

-Uniquely for South Wilingham, Thomas is commemorated on three memorials – the plaque set in the wall of the parish hall, the plaque in St Martin’s Church and the hand-written roll of honour in St Martin’s Church.
+Uniquely for South Willingham, Thomas is commemorated on four memorials – the plaque set in the wall of the parish hall, the family plaque in St Martin’s Church, the hand-written roll of honour in St Martin’s Church and, now, the new war memorial plaque erected in the centenary year of the outbreak of the Great War.

-Despite his name appearing on the Roll of Honour in St Martin’s Church, there appears to be no real connection with South Willingham for Charles Grundy and his family.
-The nearest connection seems to be that the family lived in Benniworth in 1901 and 1911.
+Charles’ name appears on the Roll of Honour in St Martin’s Church and I am still trying to establish his connection with South Willingham – he may have lived here (perhaps boarding with another family?) although I have not, as yet, come up with any evidence for this.
+As usual, if anyone can help in this respect the history group would be delighted to receive such information.
+The nearest connection found to date is that the family lived in Benniworth in 1901 and 1911.
 His mother, Elizabeth (who had obviously been widowed and was now married to Thomas Wilson of Benniworth) lived at East Cottages, Benniworth, according to surviving WW1 records.

 On 1 July 1915 Charlie Grundy embarked at Liverpool with the 6th Lincolnshire bound for the Dardanelles.
 6th Battalion, Lincolnshire Regiment was raised at Lincoln in August 1914 as part of Kitchener’s First New Army and joined 33rd Brigade in 11th (Northern) Division (33rd Brigade was commanded by Brigadier-General R.P.
 Maxwell, former CO of the 1st Lincolns, whilst the Brigade Major, Captain F.G.
 Spring, was also of the Lincolnshire Regiment).
 After initial training close to home, it moved to Belton Park, Grantham.
 On 4 April 1915 the Division assembled at Whitley and Farnham, with 33rd Brigade taking over the tented camp at Frensham for final training.
 Following the voyage to the Gallipoli Peninsula 6th Lincolnshire went straight to ‘V’ Beach and disembarked from lighters.
 The 6th Lincolnshire landed near Lala Baba at Suvla Bay on 7 August.
 Over the two days 20/21 December 1915, the Division was withdrawn from Gallipoli, moving to Imbros then to Egypt at the end of January, arriving at Alexandria on 2 February 1916.
 Here it concentrated at Sidi Bishr and took over a section of the Suez Canal defences on 19 February 1916.

 Like many of his contemporaries, it appears that the climate and conditions were unsuited to Charles’ constitution, for on 1 December 1915 he was admitted to hospital (although we do not know the nature of the malady).
-The official diary for the period records that, @sickness, the legacy of a desperately trying summer took heavy toll on the survivors of so many arduaous conflicts’.
+The official diary for the period records that, ‘sickness, the legacy of a desperately trying summer took heavy toll on the survivors of so many arduous conflicts’.
 Seventeen days later he was transferred to rest camp at Abbassia and then joined the Base Depot at Mustapha on 29 December; he eventually rejoined the unit at Ballah on 7 March 1916.
-The words of William Blake’s poem, later turned into the anthem Jerusalem by Sir Hubert Parry in 1916, must, if indeed he knew the poem, surely have been ringing in Charlie Grundy’s ears as he swapped his ‘green and pleasant land’ for the hell-hole that was Gallipoli……………..

 Just over a year later, on 15 July 1917, the 6th Battalion Lincolnshire Regiment took over reserve positions in the St Jean sector and was accommodated in dug-outs or shelters on the eastern banks of the Yser Canal.
 Two days later, the battalion took over front-line trenches.
 The opposing lines were very close together and when the allied guns were engaged in shelling the enemy’s front-line trenches the Lincolnshire had to temporarily vacate its trenches.
 The enemy retaliated in a heavy and systematic manner – the much-dreaded gas shell was used in large quantity and for several nights box respirators had to be worn continually.
 Relief came on the night of 24/25 July but it was on this point of relief that Charlie Grundy met his death; gas was the killer, as recorded on the casualty form……….